dtcenter/METplus/docs/Users_Guide/glossary.rst

    GEN_VX_MASK_INPUT_MASK_TEMPLATE
      Filename template of the mask files used by GenVxMask.
 This can be a list of files or grids separated by commas to apply to the input grid.
-The wrapper will call GenVxMask one for each item in the list, passing its output to temporary files until the final command, which will write to the file specified by :term:`GEN_VX_MASK_OUTPUT_TEMPLATE` (and optionally :term:`GEN_VX_MASK_OUTPUT_DIR`.
+The wrapper will call GenVxMask once for each item in the list, passing its output to temporary files until the final command, which will write to the file specified by :term:`GEN_VX_MASK_OUTPUT_TEMPLATE` (and optionally :term:`GEN_VX_MASK_OUTPUT_DIR`.
 The length of this list must be the same length as :term:`GEN_VX_MASK_OPTIONS`.
 When "-type lat" or "-type lon" is set in